Jacksonville, FL – January 20, 2012 – TWS Jacksonville (TWS) will be hosting their annual welding competition Saturday, Feb. 25.

 About Tulsa Welding School:

 Tulsa Welding School has been training welders for over 60 years.
-With campuses in both Tulsa, Okla. and TWS Jacksonville in Jacksonville, Fla., TWS has Professional Welder program graduates all over the U.S. and graduates work in a variety of industries throughout the world.
+With campuses in both Tulsa, Okla. and TWS Jacksonville in Jacksonville, Fla., TWS helps Professional Welder program graduates all over the U.S. and graduates work in a variety of industries throughout the world.

 Our dedicated staff has developed a largely hands-on curriculum that incorporates real world training and trains Professional Welder graduates in just 7 months.